jcsahnwaldt/browser-compat-tests/README.md

 <script>
 let canvas = document.getElementById('canvas');

-// width and height doesn't really matter, as long as width * height * 3
+// If width * height * 3 is less than the number of UTF-8 bytes in the text, the text will be truncated.
-// is greater than the number of UTF-8 bytes of the text. canvas.width = 5;
+// Other than that, the specific values of width and height don't really matter. canvas.width = 5;
 canvas.height = 10;